Essam0o/Payload-Injection/README.md

 **run**

+ HERE WE ARE DONE OF CREATING A VIRUS ALL U NEED TO WAIT THE VICTIM TO CLICK ON THE APK  OR EXE FILE

+ Tip
- HERE WE ARE DONE OF CREATING A VIRUS ALL U NEED TO WAIT THE VICTIM TO CLICK ON THE APK  OR EXE FILE Tip you can merge yout exe file in a photo to prevent windows defentyer detect the virus , or merge it by the way you like it
+ you can merge yout exe file in a photo to prevent windows defenter detect the virus , or merge it by the way you like it

 Happy hacking , Good luck friend